rust-lang/rfcs/active/XXXX-union-keyword.md

-Although `union` declares an _untagged union_ in C and C++, it is reasoned that this term is most familiar to this group of programmers, those of whom constitute a large section of the Rust's target audience. `union` is also five characters long, which is consistent with Rust's other keywords.
+Although `union` declares an _untagged union_ in C and C++, it is reasoned that this term is most familiar to this group of programmers, those of whom constitute a large section of the Rust's target audience. `union` also sits nicely with Rust's current set of keywords, which tend to be single words with a length of five characters or under.

 Alternative keywords can be rejected for the following reasons: